SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Spirit Walker

-Starting at 10th level, you can summon the protection of your animal spirit to guide and protect you.
-You gain the ability to cast Spirit Guardians as a Bonus Action a number of times equal to your proficiency modifier.
+While raging, you can also cast Spirit Guardians spell that lasts for one minute without any components and without requiring concentration.
+You can use this feature once per long rest.
+If you start raging and are out of use of this feature, you can expend one Rage charge instead to use it again.

 ### Level 14